mindvr/yt-live-monitor/README.md

 - `GET /status` - Check API health
 - `GET /check-live/{channel_id}` - Check if a channel is livestreaming by ID
-- `POST /check-live` - Check if a channel is livestreaming by URL
+- `POST /check-live` - Check if a channel is livestreaming by URL or handle
+- `POST /get-channel-id` - Extract a channel ID from a YouTube URL or handle

 Example request:
 ```bash